milind12/Data_Science_Path/BinaryClassification-master/README.md

 Function is internally used by LogisticRegression model to predict probabilities.It is used because 1)contains exponential term (due to which it is always positive).
 2) t/(1+t) form which limits its range from 0 to 1.

+## Training

+'fit' method of LogisticRegression class is used for training model.
+It takes two parameters :- 1)'gpa' column (feature)  2) 'admit' column (target)

+## Classification

+'predict_proba' method of LogisticRegression class is used for predicting probabilities for target column 'predict' method of LogisticRegression class is used for classification (based on threshold (which is 0.5(by default)).